Supasheet.

 Overview

 Supasheet ships a complete in-app notifications system.
-It's optimised for fan-out — one event creates a single notification row and N per-user delivery rows — so you can deliver a single broadcast to every user with a role, every user with a specific permission, or any custom user list, without duplicating payloads.
+It's optimised for fan-out — one event creates a single notification row and N per-user delivery rows — so you can deliver a single broadcast to every user with a role, every user whose role holds a specific table privilege, or any custom user list, without duplicating payloads.

 Defined in supabase/migrations/20251006051303_notifications.sql.